itsjan/P4-WebsiteOptimization/README.md

 #####function changePizzaSizes(size)

-Calculations are moved out of the for loop
+- Calculations are moved out of the for loop

 #####function updatePositions()

-Calculations are moved out of the for loop
+- Calculations are moved out of the for loop

+#####document.addEventListener('DOMContentLoaded', function () { ...
+- Number of pizzas added to the document is reduced to 50
+- Optimized image is used

 ####style.css

 ##### .mover
-Added *will-change: transform* in order to force each moving pizza to its own layer.
+- Added *will-change: transform* in order to force each moving pizza to its own layer.